itsdivyanshu/instagram-followers/README.md

-## 🧾 InstaAudit – Instagram Follower Analyzer
+## 🧾 Instagram Audit – Instagram Follower Analyzer
-InstaAudit is a lightweight, privacy-friendly browser extension that helps you make sense of your Instagram relationships.
+Instagram Audit is a lightweight, privacy-friendly browser extension that helps you make sense of your Instagram relationships.
 Just upload your exported followers.html and following.html files from Instagram — no login required, and no data ever leaves your device.

 🔍 Features
 ✅ Find users who don't follow you back